Betts, Freeman power Dodgers past Giants again, 9-1 - KESQ

 UP NEXT

 Giants: The St. Louis Cardinals visit China Basin on Thursday when the Giants open a seven-game homestand.
-Manager Gabe Kapler hadn’t announced a starter.
+Kapler hadn’t announced a starter.

 Dodgers: After LA’s second day off in four days, Tyler Anderson (2-0, 2.55 ERA) will take the mound at Wrigley Field on Friday for a series opener against the Chicago Cubs.